 Select the loopback version.
 Currently, the Active version of loopback is 4, but I'm using 3.x LTS.

-- hello-world: A sample app to showcase the application logic with a single model.
+hello-world: A sample app to highlight application logic with a single model.

 This will also prompt you with some model related questions: